mjbhobe/dl-pytorch/README.md

     * Pytorch (of course!)
     * torchsummary - if you want to see a Keras-like summary of your model (optional!)

-I am assuming that you have these installed already - if you are an aspiring Data Scientist or ML enthusiast, you would have these (except perhaps Pytorch).
+I am assuming that you have these installed already - if you are an aspiring Data Scientist or ML enthusiast, you would have these (except perhaps Pytorch & torchsummary).
 Please refer to the respective module documentation on how to install these libraries.

 ### Testing the installation
 * I assume you have followed the instructions above & have installed the pre-requisites, including Pytorch itself.
 * Start with a new Python code file (or Jupyter notebook) - add the following line at the top (after all your other imports):

     ```python
     # ... your imports including Pytorch imports